Virginia Fraser (artist)

 Virginia Fraser was born on 28 December 1947 in Melbourne, Victoria.
-She was an Australian First Nations artist, writer, curator and advocate for women artists.
+She was an Australian artist, writer, curator and advocate for women artists.
 Her art practice consisted mainly of video and installation works, often made in collaboration with Destiny Deacon.
 Fraser died on 26 January 2021, aged 74.

 Education and career

 Fraser completed a Bachelor of Arts (Media Arts) at Phillip Institute of Technology and a Master of Fine Arts at the Victorian College of the Arts.

 In the 1980s she began making Super 8 films.
 From the 1990s Fraser worked in photography, video and installation in collaboration with her creative and life partner, Destiny Deacon.

 She was a member of the City of Melbourne's Acquisitions Panel for many years and encouraged its purchase of works by First Nations artists as well as assisting with its visual arts programs.

 Fraser worked with curator Natalie King to compile Deacon's archive for Walk & don't look blak, an exhibition held at the Museum of Contemporary Art in Sydney in 2004.
 She subsequently worked with the National Gallery of Victoria to prepare Deacon's retrospective DESTINY.

-In September 2020 Fraser and Deacon were invited to be the inaugural visiting artists/scholars at the Australian National University School of Art and Design's First Nations' First Person workshop and lecture program.
+In May 2019 Fraser and Deacon were invited to be the inaugural visiting artists/scholars at the Australian National University School of Art and Design's First Nations' First Person workshop and lecture program.